What We Really Mean by “Good Taste”

 Where Taste Starts to Fail

-The bold idea gets watered down.
-The weird reference gets swapped out.
-The risky draft never gets shown.
-You start to self-edit before the client ever sees anything—because you already know what they’ll pick.
-And what they won’t.
+The bold idea gets watered down, the weird reference gets swapped out, the risky draft never gets shown.
+You start to self-edit before the client ever sees anything—because you already know what they’ll pick — you already know what passes, and you know that doesn't.